 At the same time, For Sale boards were disappearing from the suburban streets of the nation’s capital, as prices dipped.

 But work continued on riverside developments on both banks of the Thames, offering iconic views and access to embankment walkways - meaning it’s still possible to buy a very desirable water frontage apartment for less than £1M.

 London 14 percent cheaper than New York

-London is still 14% cheaper than New York overall, and remains a very liveable city.
+London still rates very highly as a very liveable city.
 In New York, you're "less likely to get any outside space for your money," according to SpareRoom.
 Only 31% of New York renters have outdoor space, compared to 70% in London.

 UK lenders willing to comply with US tax requirements